RPS Publications, and Shop

-There is no actual on-line shop, apologies if that is misleading.
-But we are selling a few things directly: publications, and most recently prints, certificates, and even pictures occasionally.
-For all items contact us on firstname.lastname@example.org
+There is no on-line shop, apologies if that is misleading.
+But we sell a few things directly, taking payment by Paypal, card or bank transfer: publications, and most recently greeting cards, certificates, and prints occasionally.
+For all items contact us on email@example.com, or from 1st June 2022 directly at firstname.lastname@example.org.

 Petit’s Tours of Old Staffordshire

 The first book on Petit, focusing especially on his art from Staffordshire and in the form of tours that anyone can follow, came out in March 2019.
 Below is the flyer for it.
-The book can be ordered direct from www.amazon.co.uk. or from us directly, or found at numerous bookshops across Staffordshire and St Peter’s giftshop in Wolverhampton.
-Cost £14 plus p&p
+The book can be ordered on-line from www.amazon.co.uk. or from us directly, or via bookshops across Staffordshire, and St Peter’s giftshop in Wolverhampton.
+Cost £14.00

 - Reviews of the book (all favourable) have been published by: